adamtran042-portfolio/case-1-funnel-analysis/README.md

 - `python/core_analysis.ipynb` – Python analysis and visualization
 - `outputs/` – figures referenced in the portfolio

+## Outputs
+- Share of total views by category
+- View → purchase conversion by category

 ## Notes
 Environment setup, data ingestion, and database configuration steps are intentionally omitted.
 This repository focuses on analysis logic and decision-making.